Associate Teaching Professor of Linguistics at UC San Diego

 Supporting Students through Extraordinary Circumstances and Trauma

 In this document, I’ll lay out a number of concrete actions you can take when one of your students (at any level) is going through extraordinary, traumatic, and/or legal difficulties.
-This is based partly on my own experiences navigating trauma as a student, partly on best practices for trauma-informed pedagogy, and partly in consultation with my wife, Jessica Styler, a trauma-focused Clinician.
+This is based partly on my own experiences navigating trauma as a student, partly on best practices for trauma-informed pedagogy, and partly in consultation with my wife, Jessica Styler, a trauma-focused Licensed Clinical Social Worker.

 General Practices